jankotek/mapdb-site/doc/transactions.rst

 Transactions
 ============

-Transactions in MapDB are considered heavyweight option.
-Often you can get similar result using atomic updates in `ConcurrentMap <http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentMap.html>`__ and `Atomic variables <http://www.mapdb.org/apidocs/org/mapdb/Atomic.html>`__
+Transactions in MapDB are considered a heavyweight option.
+Often you can get a similar result using atomic updates in `ConcurrentMap <http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentMap.html>`__ and `Atomic variables <http://www.mapdb.org/apidocs/org/mapdb/Atomic.html>`__

-On other side transactions are not just for concurrent updates, but also means to protect store from corruption.
-MapDB has two ways to handle
+On the other hand transactions are not just for concurrent updates, but they can also protect the store from corruption.
-rollback: Write-Ahead-Log and Append-Only-Log files.
+MapDB has two ways to handle rollback: Write-Ahead-Log and Append-Only-Log files.

 MapDB comes with several transactions options.
 From ultra-fast direct mode to concurrent transactions with MVCC snapshots and serializable